 The reason is that they reflect light and can even make windows appear larger if hung properly.

-If possible, hang the curtains higher than the top of the windows and make them stick out more on each side (but still cover the wall space directly on either side of the window).
+If possible, hang the curtains higher than the top of the windows and make them extend more on each side (but still cover the wall space directly on either side of the window).
 This will make the windows appear taller and wider.

 As with furniture, floors, ceilings, and basically everything else in the room, you want the walls to be as light as possible.